Whenever we start a discussion about Cyprus, sooner or later in the conversation, the term “Schengen” always pops up.

 At that time, I looked on the internet to find the answers.
 Unfortunately, the articles on the internet weren’t informative enough.

-After spending more than a year in Cyprus now, I believe I have gathered enough information to write an article regarding Cyprus and Schengen.
+After spending more than two years in Cyprus now, I believe I have gathered enough information to write an article regarding Cyprus and Schengen.

 In this article, I will try to explain most of the questions that you have in your mind as regards to Schengen.